-- Internal (Automatic): When the JP6 jumper is in the downward position, the Brake is Enabled automatically whenever system DC Bus voltage is applied.
-Note that PK050 models must still have voltage at terminals 9 & 10 for the cooling fan. - External: When the JP6 jumper is in the upward position, the Brake is Enabled ONLY when voltage is applied to control terminals 9 and 10.
-This position is recommended so the Brake can be disabled when the drive is not running. - The PKx050 REQUIRES voltage at terminals 9 & 10 to run the cooling fan regardless of the position of JP6
+Internal (Automatic): When the JP6 jumper is in the downward position, the Brake is Enabled automatically whenever system DC Bus voltage is applied.

+External: When the JP6 jumper is in the upward position, the Brake is Enabled ONLY when voltage is applied to control terminals 9 and 10.
+This position is recommended so the Brake can be disabled when the drive is not running.